pipe01/PiTUNG/docfx_project/articles/getting_started.md

 ### Downloading the latest stable release

-Go to [the latest release in GitHub](https://github.com/pipe01/PiTUNG/releases/latest) and download the `PiTUNG Bootstrap.dll` file.
+Go to [the latest release in GitHub](https://github.com/pipe01/PiTUNG/releases/latest) and download the `PiTUNG.dll` file.

 ### Downloading the latest unstable release

 This is the version compiled from the latest commit to the GitHub repo, so it will probably be unstable and should only be used when you want to test out some new features, but never in production.

-To get it, simply download the [artifact from AppVeyor](https://ci.appveyor.com/api/projects/pipe01/pitung/artifacts/bin%2FDebug%2FPiTung%20Bootstrap.dll).
+To get it, simply download the [artifact from AppVeyor](https://ci.appveyor.com/api/projects/pipe01/pitung/artifacts/bin%2FDebug%2FPiTung.dll).

 ### Compiling from source
 //TODO